librarianbryan/2019ARLAprivacyworkshop/README.md

-Internet privacy workshop for librarians at Falling Water River Regional Library.
+Internet privacy workshop for librarians at 2010 ARLA / SELA conference.
 This presentation is made with [reveal.js](https://github.com/hakimel/reveal.js).